Phenos/Yarn/roadmap.md

 - Ability to place back in somthing that is a "container".
 - Restrict in which type of container an item can go. (ex.: Moving stuff from a drawer to the fridge)
 - Restrict in which exact container an item gan go.
 - Player can "discard" an item if the item is discardable.
--

 ## Epic: Prompt!

-- [DONE] Prompt loop with configurable handlers
-- Prompt for movement: list of available rooms
-- Prompt to choose action: Move, Inventory, Look, Back
+- Trigger choices with keystrokes specific to each prompt/options

 ## Epic: Loading and stage persistence mechanics